culturesofknowledge/emplaces/models/20180430-linked-pasts-timespan.md

 Some notes for representation as RDF:

-1. The names used for keys aboive can be used direftly as local parts of a CURIE.
-For the time being, I'll define a porefix "emt", but we may subsequently be able to use a value in common with linked pasts.  e.g.
+1. The names used for keys above can be used directly as local parts of a CURIE.
+For the time being, I'll define a prefix "emt", but we may subsequently be able to use a value in common with linked pasts.  e.g.

         @prefix emt: <http://emplaces.namespace.example.org/temporal/> .

 2. The above structure uses `timespans` and `periods` with a list of values.
 I assume the union of the indicated values is intended.
 A simple representation in RDF using multiple property instances would yield an intersection.
-The nearest RDF representation, which could be represented as above using JSON-LD, would be to use an rdf:List structure.
+The nearest RDF representation, which could be represented as above using JSON-LD, would be to use an `rdf:List` structure.
 Unfortunately this leads to rather more complex RDF in what seems to be the very common case of a single value, so I propose to use singular properties `emt:timespan` and `emt:period` for now.

-    In future, when we have a need for union time periods, the plural names could be used with rdf:List values, possibly combined with a singular timespan describing a single period that subsumes the individual values inthe list.
+    In future, when we have a need for union time periods, the plural names could be used with `rdf:List` values, possibly combined with a singular timespan describing a single period that subsumes the individual values inthe list.

     It may turn out be that a singular `period` is less useful.
 Cases I (vaguely) recall seeing have two or more named periods that together represent a contiguous timespan.
 The simple singular timespan may turn out to be most useful for presentation and sorting purposes (somewhat like quantified periods in PeriodO?).